LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaAsync.md

 All of Play 2.0’s asynchronous API calls give you a `Promise`.
 This is the case whether you are calling an external web service using the `play.api.libs.WS` API, or using Akka to schedule asynchonous tasks or to communicate with actors using `play.api.libs.Akka`.

-A simple way to execute a block of code asynchronously and to get a `Promise` is to use the `play.api.libs.Akka` helpers:
+A simple way to execute a block of code asynchronously and to get a `Promise` is to use the `play.api.libs.concurrent.Akka` helpers:

 ```
 val promiseOfInt: Promise[Int] = Akka.future {